-The population of El Salvador grew from 1.9 million in 1950 to 4.7 million in 1984, and was estimated at approximately 6,125,000 in 2014, meaning that there is a particularly high population density given the country’s small size (21,041 km2).
-The population is mostly made up of mixed race, a mixture of indigenous Amerindians/European descent, and indigenous peoples.
-66% of El Salvador’s population lives in towns, and almost half consists of young people under 24 years.
+El Salvador's population increased from 1.9 million in 1950 to 4.7 million in 1984 and is estimated to be around 6.3 million in 2021, which implies a high population density given the small size of the country (21,041 km2).
+The population is predominantly of mixed race, i.e. a mixture of indigenous Amerindians/European descent and indigenous peoples; 64% of the population lives in cities.

-In 2006, El Salvador was the first country to ratify the Dominican Republic-Central America - Free Trade Agreement with the United States, which boosted exports of food, sugar and ethanol.
-The agreement also supported investment in the textile industry in the face of increasing competition from Asia and the expiry of the Multi-Fibre Arrangement in 2005.
-El Salvador has favoured an opening of its economy and improved the investment climate by launching a wave of privatisations from telecommunications to electricity distribution, and from banks to the management of pension funds.
+In 2006, El Salvador was the first country to ratify the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR), which boosted exports of food, sugar and ethanol, and supported investment in the textile sector in the face of increased Asian competition and the expiry of the Multi-Fibre Agreement in 2005.
+El Salvador has promoted an opening of its economy and improved the investment climate by launching a wave of privatisations from telecommunications to electricity distribution, banking and pension fund management.

-With the adoption of the US dollar as the official currency in 2001, El Salvador lost control of its monetary policy; any counter-cyclical political answer to the crisis has to be implemented through fiscal policy, which is limited by legislative requirements and the already high level of debt.
+With the adoption of the US dollar as the official currency in 2001, El Salvador lost control of its monetary policy.
+Any counter-cyclical policy response to the crisis must be through fiscal policy, which is limited by legislative requirements and the already high level of debt.